5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - **Advanced** [TAB]
 	- **CPU Configuration**
 		- **Package C State Limit**:
-			- [**CPU Default**] = Causes the fan to ramp up much later at around at around 60° C. Set to `CPU Default` for a more silent operation.
-Otherwise the fan goes ham once the screen saver kicks in.
+			- [**CPU Default**] &rarr; Causes the fan to ramp up much later at around at around 60° C. Set to `CPU Default` for a more silent operation.
+Otherwise the fan goes ham once the screensaver kicks in.
 	- **Drive Configuration**
 		- OnBoard SATA Configuration
 			- SATA Mode: **AHCI**